FairyEvilMoon/-Smart-Healthcare-Management-System-KU/README.md

 health using machine learning algorithms.
 This project will require advanced system analysis, complex design patterns, and the implementation of various subsystems, making it more challenging than typical projects like LMS.

+The Project will be made using flutter for developing both mobile and web interface and esp32 microcontroller to send data and display it for idk why